BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 eyes, unto all that are with thee, and with all other: thus she was reproved.

+20:17 So Abraham prayed unto God: and God healed Abimelech, and his wife, and his maidservants; and they bare children.

+20:18 For the LORD had fast closed up all the wombs of the house of Abimelech, because of Sarah Abraham's wife.

+21:1 And the LORD visited Sarah as he had said, and the LORD did unto Sarah as he had spoken.

 ## The Book of Psalms

 	Psalm 01